d-tatianin/BLogger/README.md

 So in your code you would write: `auto logger = CreateLogger::AsyncConsole("MyLogger", level::trace);`

-You can also create the logger by calling the constructor directly, and then adding a sink you want by calling `AddSink(BaseSink* sink)` with your sink.
+You can also create the logger by calling the constructor directly, and then adding a sink you want by calling `AddSink(BLoggerSinkPtr sink)` with your sink.

 `BLoggerProps` properties:
 -   `bool async` -> Creates an async logger if true, blocking otherwise.